-Silk is a luxury item in high demand in many parts of Asia.
-Though silk production (sericulture) is a complex process which requires raising silkworms, harvesting cocoons, and growing mulberry trees to feed the larvae, with the necessary capital, it can be very lucrative.
-One pastor in an Asian country saw the potential in sericulture and contacted World Partners for help starting a business to help finance a school run by his family.
+One pastor in an Asian country saw the potential in sericulture (silk production) and contacted World Partners for help starting a business to help finance a school run by his family.

 This was the first BAM project of World Partners and was successfully established in 1998.
 As of 2006 World Partners has stepped back from the project, which has continued to flourish ever since.